 - Combination treatments e.g. phototherapy with coal tar or dithranol

-Before you start using any treatment for your scalp psoriasis, make sure you speak to a pharmacist or a doctor.
+Before you start using any treatment for scalp psoriasis, make sure you speak to a pharmacist or a doctor.
 This way, you can ensure that you are using the right treatment for your specific needs and that it won't interact with any other medications you may be taking.